Police say FBI agent sexually assaulted 2 women after promise of free tattoos, modeling

 N.S. lobster buyer calls for heightened policing after shot fired into Meteghan home

-A lobster buyer in Meteghan, N.S., is looking for heightened policing aimed at organized crime after a bullet was fired into his home on Saturday night.
+A lobster buyer in Meteghan, N.S., is looking for increased policing and a community-wide push aimed at organized crime after a bullet was fired into his home on Saturday night.

-Halifax-area residents served by Lake Major asked to continue to conserve water despite recent rain

-Halifax Water continues to ask residents and businesses who are served by Lake Major to conserve their water use.

 Winnipeg